 The process will help you understand and, to some extent, rationalize that you two not being together was for the best.
 It will make the task of forgetting them a bit easier.

 13. Start a workout regime

 To forget someone and move on, you need to distract yourself.
 Working out is a great way to keep your mind occupied.
-Exercising releases endorphins that can uplift your mood.
+Exercising releases endorphins that can uplift your mood and may help reduce depression.
 All your sad and negative thoughts will melt away.
 It also helps in bringing the stress down by decreasing the levels of the stress hormones (1).
 The pent-up frustration and anger over the situation will be released by doing an intense workout.
 You will feel refreshed and good about yourself after the session.

 14. Give yourself some love

 When someone you like doesn’t feel the same way, it can impact your self-confidence and self-worth.
 It is important to boost your confidence and remind yourself how amazing you are.
 Give yourself some much-needed love.
 Buy new clothes, gift yourself something you always wanted to own, change your look or get a spa and a massage.
 Do things that make you happy.
 Some pampering can help you regain your confidence and distract you from that person’s thoughts.

 Forgetting someone you liked can be difficult.
 It can take some time to move past the pain.
 However, even after considerable time, if you still feel overwhelmed and are unable to move past the heartbreak, get some professional help.
 You can go to a therapist or join a support group to sort out your feelings.
 Talking to a professional can offer you a fresh perspective.
 They can help you process your emotions and let go of negative thoughts in your mind.